Featuring Down Under By Karen Tintori

 By Karen Tintori

-One of the Chicago Tribune's Favorite Books of 2002, Trapped is the story of the worst coal mine fire in U.S. history, and still stands as that country's third worst coal mine ...
+One of the Chicago Tribune's Favorite Books of 2002, Trapped is the story of the worst coal mine fire in U.S. history, and still stands as that country's third worst coal ...

 By Karen Tintori

 Unto the Daughters is the story of a secret guarded so fiercely for nine decades that members of Tintori’s family died without ever learning of it.
-Unto the Daughters began ...
+Unto the Daughters ...

 By Rabbi E.B.
 Freedman, Jan Greenberg and Karen A. Katz